Martin C. Jischke: Personal background

-Martin Jischke was born in Chicago, the son of a grocer, and graduated from Proviso High School in Maywood, Illinois, a suburb on Chicago's west side.
+Jischke was born in Chicago, the son of a grocer, and graduated from Proviso High School in Maywood, Illinois, a suburb on Chicago's west side.
 In 1963 he earned his bachelor's degree in physics with honors from Illinois Institute of Technology, where he currently serves on the board of trustees.
 While at Illinois Institute of Technology he became a member of Delta Tau Delta International Fraternity.
 He received his master's and doctoral degrees in aeronautics and astronautics from the Massachusetts Institute of Technology in 1968.
 He married his wife, Patricia "Patty" Fowler Jischke in 1970.
 They have two children, Charles, a photographer living in West Lafayette, Indiana and Marian, an engineer living in Indianapolis.

 Career

 Science

-Dr. Jischke, a specialist in fluid dynamics, has extensive expertise in heat transfer, fluid mechanics, aerodynamics and high-speed aircraft and spacecraft.
+Jischke, a specialist in fluid dynamics, has expertise in heat transfer, fluid mechanics, aerodynamics and high-speed aircraft and spacecraft.
 He is co-editor of one book and the author or co-author of 31 journal publications and 21 major technical reports.
 He has given more than 50 major technical presentations and lectures, and has held research fellowships with NASA and the Donald W. Douglas Laboratory.
 He has received research grants from the National Science Foundation, U.S. Air Force, NASA, National Institutes of Health, National Severe Storms Laboratory and the Nuclear Regulatory Commission.
 He served as a White House fellow and special assistant to the U.S. Secretary of Transportation from 1975 to 1976.
-Dr. Jischke is a fellow of the American Association for the Advancement of Science and the American Institute of Aeronautics and Astronautics.
+Jischke is a fellow of the American Association for the Advancement of Science and the American Institute of Aeronautics and Astronautics.
 In 2006, Jischke was appointed to the President's Council on Science and Technology|Council of Advisers on Science and Technology.